-Mountain running takes the best of trail running and ultrarunning but adds adventure, some mystery, and a lot of variety.
+Mountain running takes the best of trail running and ultrarunning and adds adventure, some mystery, and a lot of variety.
 Mountain running is a game for your imagination — you can find inspiring places, dream up routes, and discover ways you might navigate them.

 This guide offers a selection of the best gear from the iRunFar team’s broad and diverse mountain running experience in many locations across several continents.